 GPP initiates a cross-cutting exchange on "Harnessing the economy for peace" in order to encourage the research and policy community in Geneva and beyond to step out of their silos and explore new policy connections across institutions and sectors.
 By bringing together the substantive inputs proposed by several session organisers this exchange aims to share information about innovative practices and research findings, to gather the elements for a prospective policy agenda and to shape ideas for cross-cutting community curation in 2021.

 The sessions and briefings in this thematic track feed into the GPW Global Town Hall Meeting, "Harnessing the economy for peace: Elements for a new policy agenda".
 This session draws together the discussions of the briefings in a 'town-all' style digital event with a forward looking forward to gathering the elements for a prospective policy agenda and ideas for a collaborative exchange in 2021.
-The Town Hall meeting will take place on Thursday, 5 November, 15.00-16.45, register by adding this item to your "Live Sessions Agenda" (button below).
+The Town Hall took place on Thursday, 5 November, 15.00-16.45 CET.

-For information and registration for the pre-GPW20 briefings in this track visit the Geneva Peacebuilding Platform website by clicking here.
+For more information on this track, visit the Geneva Peacebuilding Platform website by clicking here.

 The Digital Series thematic track "Harnessing the economy for peace" will be available to access on this page and the Geneva Peace Week app during and after GPW20.
 To interact with the content producers through the Geneva Peace Week mobile app, you must register by clicking on the ‘Register Here’ button below.